tksh164/displayscope/README.md

 Displayscope provides view and control through the window to the emulated display.
 You can save a physical display for other purpose by using the emulated display for the screen sharing.

-### 2. Demo screen control in onsite presentations
+### 2. Control the demo screen in onsite presentations

 Some time there are no preview screen in onsite presentations.